-- > Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the Behaviour Policy, and the safeguarding response to children who go missing from education - > The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment
+- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the Behaviour Policy, and the safeguarding response to children who are absent from education. - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment

--factors which may indicate a child may benefit from early helpassessment include children with: health conditions, a mental health need, a family member in prison or affected by parental offending, a risk of honour-based abuse such as female genital mutilation (FGM) or forced marriage, and persistent absence from education (including absences for part of the day)
+-factors which may indicate a child may benefit from early help assessment include children with: health conditions, a mental health need, a family member in prison or affected by parental offending, a risk of honour-based abuse such as female genital mutilation (FGM) or forced marriage, and persistent absence from education (including absences for part of the day)

-- ➤ The process for making referrals, via Children's Single Point of Access, to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - > What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - > The signs/indicators of different types of abuse and neglect, as well as specific safeguarding issues, such as: child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation
+- > The process for making referrals, via Children's Single Point of Access, to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - > What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - > The process for reporting a problem with our online filtering and monitoring systems. - The signs/indicators of different types of abuse and neglect, as well as specific safeguarding issues, such as: child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation